jjzhang166/vuci/README.md

 # vuci
-VUCI - OpenWrt Configuration Interface
+VUCI - OpenWrt Configuration Interface based on vuejs2 and element.

 # How to use
 Add new feed into "feeds.conf.default":